queens-satellite-team/obc/README.md

 ### Overview
 The OBC0 is based on a Arm Cortex M4 and uses a
 [STM32 Nucleo-F446RE](https://www.digikey.ca/en/products/detail/stmicroelectronics/NUCLEO-F446RE/5347712)
 development board.
 The documentation for the Nucleo board is [here]().
+This Nucleo board wasn't chosen for a specific reason, and it is possible in future we will switch a different one.
+The Nucleo development board family was selected for ease of development and having a built in ST-Link programmer.

 ### Directory Structure